What is Rebetiko?

 The Early Years of Rebetiko

 In the beginning of the rebetiko movement, rebetiko was mainly played in underground bars called “tekedes”, which were found mainly in Piraeus in the 1930’s.
-Greek refugees gathered together with other “manges” (young, virtuous, manly men from this time), got drank or stoned, and undertook the ultimate outing of expressing their sorrow, sadness, love, and other intense emotions, through dancing the zebekiko dance.
+Greek refugees gathered together with other “manges” (young, virtuous, manly men from this time), got drunk or stoned, and undertook the ultimate outing of expressing their sorrow, sadness, love, and other intense emotions through dancing the zebekiko dance.

 What is the Zebekiko?